hannes-schwager/giphy-coding-challenge/README.md

 ## Task

-Please write a minimal React app (CRA, Next.js or whatever you prefer), that implements a simple search for GIFs via the [Giphy API](https://developers.giphy.com/docs/sdk/#web).
+Please write a minimal React app (CRA, Next.js or whatever you prefer), that implements a simple search for Images via the [Unsplash API](https://unsplash.com/documentation#:~:text=The%20Unsplash%20API%20is%20made,and%20follow%20the%20API%20guidelines.).

 ![](assets/design.png)